 Why work in Israel?

-- Concrete skills and achievements valued over formal credentials.
+- Concrete skills valued over formal credentials.

 Which sectors hire the most in Israel?

-- Technology and digital: software development, data, cybersecurity, AI.
+- Technology and digital: software, data, cybersecurity.

 Which cities should you target in Israel?